JoseDev184/html-css-project/README.md

 @import "pages/home";

-continue growth today was a very productive day working coding, the goal is for each day at least 30 min!  constancy and practice make you goat!!!!!!!!!!
+continue growth today was a very productive day working coding, the goal is for each day at least 30 min!  constancy and practice make you goat!!!!!!!!!!!

 !!!
 still working on the  project with  Udemy i  already have some classes and community to meet!!!!!